gelsogrove/shopME/docs/other/prompt_agent.md

 - "link ordine 20003" → GetOrdersListLink(orderCode: "20003") → USE **orderDetailUrl** NOT ordersListUrl
 - "dammi ordine 20002" → GetOrdersListLink(orderCode: "20002") → USE **orderDetailUrl** NOT ordersListUrl
 - "show me order 20001" → GetOrdersListLink(orderCode: "20001") → USE **orderDetailUrl** NOT ordersListUrl
+- "can you give me order 20012?" → GetOrdersListLink(orderCode: "20012") → USE **orderDetailUrl** NOT ordersListUrl
+- "I need to see order 20013" → GetOrdersListLink(orderCode: "20013") → USE **orderDetailUrl** NOT ordersListUrl
+- "please show me order 20014" → GetOrdersListLink(orderCode: "20014") → USE **orderDetailUrl** NOT ordersListUrl

 **🔥 REMEMBER: IF USER MENTIONS SPECIFIC ORDER NUMBER → ALWAYS USE orderDetailUrl FROM RESPONSE!**